 Do Warrants Show Up on Background Checks?
 (Only These Types)

-When answering the question “Do warrants show up on background checks” it’s important to consider there are several different types of warrants (arrest, search, bench alias, capias, civil capias, fugitive, and governor’s warrant, but only some of the types are seen below are publicly accessible.1
+When addressing whether warrants appear on background checks, it’s crucial to recognize the various types available (including arrest, search, bench alias, capias, civil capias, fugitive, and governor’s warrants), though only certain types are publicly accessible.1

 Therefore, it’s important to know which ones will appear on a background check because, in addition to directly impacting a person’s freedom, certain types of warrants can be used when conducting a background check for employment, apartment applications, professional licenses, and more.